Women in science: Situation in the 1990s

 Research on women's participation in the "hard" sciences such as physics and computer science speaks of the "leaky pipeline" model, in which the proportion of women "on track" to potentially becoming top scientists fall off at every step of the way, from getting interested in science and maths in elementary school, through doctorate, postdoctoral, and career steps.
 The leaky pipeline also applies in other fields.
 In biology, for instance, women in the United States have been getting Masters degrees in the same numbers as men for two decades, yet fewer women get PhDs; and the numbers of women principal investigators have not risen.

-What may be the cause of this "leaky pipeline" of women in the sciences?
-It is important to look at factors outside of academia that are occurring in women's lives at the same time they are pursuing their continued education and career search.
-The most outstanding factor that is occurring at this crucial time is family formation.
-As women are continuing their academic careers, they are also stepping into their new role as a wife and mother.
-These traditionally require at large time commitment and presence outside work.
-These new commitments do not fare well for the person looking to attain tenure.
-That is why women entering the family formation period of their life are 35% less likely to pursue tenure positions after receiving their PhD's than their male counterparts.
+It is important to determine what may be causing this "leaky pipeline" by looking at factors outside of academia that are occurring in women's lives at the same time as they are pursuing their continued education and career search.
+At this crucial time the most outstanding factor is family formation.
+As women continue their academic careers, they are often also stepping into new roles as wives and mothers.
+These traditionally require a large time commitment and cause difficulties for an individual looking to attain tenure.
+It's been found that women entering the family formation period of their life are 35% less likely than their male counterparts to pursue tenure positions after receiving their PhD's.

 In the UK, women occupied over half the places in science-related higher education courses (science, medicine, maths, computer science and engineering) in 2004–05.
 However, gender differences varied from subject to subject: women substantially outnumbered men in biology and medicine, especially nursing, while men predominated in maths, physical sciences, computer science and engineering.

 In the US, women with science or engineering doctoral degrees were predominantly employed in the education sector in 2001, with substantially fewer employed in business or industry than men.
 According to salary figures reported in 1991, women earn anywhere between 83.6 percent to 87.5 percent that of a man's salary.
 An even greater disparity between men and women is the ongoing trend that women scientists with more experience are not as well-compensated as their male counterparts.
 The salary of a male engineer continues to experience growth as he gains experience whereas the female engineer sees her salary reach a plateau.

 Women, in the United States and many European countries, who succeed in science tend to be graduates of single-sex schools.
 Women earn 54% of all bachelor's degrees in the United States and 50% of those are in science.
 9% of US physicists are women.